gem-pasteur/macsyfinder/doc/source/modeler_guide/gallery.rst

 - It is also the case of the T3SS, which has one specific core component: the secretin.

 Solely based on the specificity of core components, it is possible to distinguish T3SS from flagella.
 This can be done by listing the **specific core components** of a given system as *mandatory* in the system, and as *forbidden* in the homologous system.

+Then, HMM protein profiles can be specifically designed for these components, or can be retrieved from databases such as `PFAM <http://pfam.xfam.org/>`_ , `TIGRFAM <http://tigrfams.jcvi.org/cgi-bin/index.cgi>`_ or `SUPERFAMILY <https://supfam.mrc-lmb.cam.ac.uk/SUPERFAMILY/>`_.

 2. Dealing with components with varied evolutionary origins